-Want to find out more about choline?
-Then you will find the most important information about the nutrient, which was previously also called vitamin B4, here.
+You want to learn about choline?
+Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

-We start with a brief profile, followed by the intake, the reference values for the intake, the physiological function, the risk of an over- or undersupply, through to the choline-containing foods and food supplements.
-Finally, I will also explain what vegans should bear in mind with regard to choline.
+We start with a brief profile, followed by the intake, the reference values for the intake, the physiological function, the risk for an over- or undersupply, up to the choline-containing foods and supplements.
+Finally, I will also explain what vegans should keep in mind with regard to choline.

 Here is in advance a short Table of contents for you:

-Notice: This article is not intended to replace medical advice, but merely to provide general information about choline.
+Notice: This article is not a substitute for medical advice, but merely provides general information about choline.
 Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Choline CONSTRUCTION LETTER AT A GLANCE